 J.P.
 Morgan Private Bank in Northern California

 Challenge: Regardless of where they're originally from, the Bay Area's high net worth population prefers to do business with local banks like Wells Fargo and First Republic.
-So how does a New York bank—indeed, a New York institution—get in on the action?
+So how does a New York bank—indeed, the New York bank—get in on the action?

 Solution: First, abandon New York financial jargon and introduce JPM's services with language more attuned to the West Coast.
 Second, leverage JPM's connections to San Francisco (via its acquisition of the dried-up husk of Washington Mutual) to demonstrate a longstanding stake in the Bay Area.